Regret Bounds without Lipschitz Continuity: Online Learning with Relative-Lipschitz Losses: Acknowledgments

 \section{Acknowledgments}

 We would like to thank the three anonymous reviewers and the meta-reviewer for engaging with our work.
 Moreover, we are thankful for their useful suggestions regarding the logarithmic regret results and the relationship of relative Lipschitz continuity and Riemann-Lipschitz continuity \citep{antonakopoulosonline}.
 We are also thankful to Wu Lin for useful discussions during the development of this work.
-This research was partially supported by the Canda CIFAR AI Chair Program and a NSERC Discovery Grant.
+Finally, we are grateful to Francesco Orabona for identifying in the work of~\citet{HazanAK07a} some relationship with our results and one of the first uses of relative strong convexity.